 Being a funeral director can be both emotionally and physically challenging – and sometimes stressful.
 But it’s also incredibly rewarding.
 It takes a special type of person to listen to a family’s needs, understand their emotions and, through conversations with the family, get to know the person who has died.

-Here Dale Maroney, CEO at Walter Carter Funerals, shares her thoughts about the important role funeral directors play in our community and talks about some of the critical aspects of the job.
+Here Dale Maroney, Managing Director at Walter Carter Funerals, shares her thoughts about the important role funeral directors play in our community and talks about some of the critical aspects of the job.

 We’ve all heard the comments.

 Funeral directors are profiting from people’s grief.
 Our pricing practices are predatory.
 What we do amounts to nothing more than paper pushing.

 When I hear or read these sort of statements, I find myself dismayed, disappointed and, yes, sometimes defensive.